 Implementing Culture Change at GE – Breaking the Safety Barrier, Professional Safety (1999)

 See how the team at Culture Change Consultants helped union and management employees to establish a partnership that resulted in thir achieving breakthrough safety results at a General Electric pre-Civil war heavy manufacturing facility in Fitchburg, Massachusetts.

 Grassroots Safety Culture Revolution at Lawrence Livermore Labs (1999)

 In 1990, the Maintenance and Operations department at the Lawrence Livermore National Laboratories embarked with CCC on a journey to develop a grassroots-led safety culture.
 Their process became so successful that they were asked by the Department of Energy to host an annual Safety Culture Revolution conference for the DOE complex – which they did for eight years running.

 Safety Culture Assessment as a Transformative Activity (1998)

 The culture assessment measures leading indicators that can make or break a safety program.
 Its value to the measurement repertoire is equaled if not surpassed by its potential for launching organizations into a culture change through a powerful, transformative look in the organizational mirror.

 The safety profession is at a crossroads.
-Today’s practitioner is still definable chiefly as a repository of technical skills, but tomorrow’s safety professional will have to be both a technical expert and a change agent (by joseph).
+Today’s practitioner is still definable chiefly as a repository of technical skills, but tomorrow’s safety professional will have to be both a technical expert and a change agent.
 This chapter examines the changing safety function, which is moving inexorably and rapidly towards a people-oriented activity.